pomeloduan/go-ollama/README.md

 # Ollama Local Service Demo

+While most AI Agent implementations are primarily in Python, practical examples using Go are relatively scarce.
+This project is a complete, locally-runnable AI Agent system built with Go.
+It serves as:
+- A personal learning summary
+- A reference example of AI development for the Go community
+- A place to exchange ideas with others interested in AI Agent development and Go

+---

 This is a Go sample project that demonstrates how to call a local Ollama AI model with minimal code.

 It implements three core functions: